pascale-gordon-08/COMP3901_Bookworm/README.md

 ### INSTRUCTIONS TO GET STARTED
 1. Ensure that your editor and or terminal is run as administrator.
 (Note --> I find it easier to use the terminal already built in the editor)
 2. Ensure that python is installed on your computer.
 If it isn't, you may download it here --> [Download Python](https://www.python.org/downloads/)
+   1. Ensure Java is installed
+   2. Ensure PostgreSQL is installed
 3. Using the terminal navigate to a folder you would like to have all your files.
+### If Using the Repository
 4. Clone the repository then navigate to the cloned folder using these commands.
     ```bash
     git clone https://github.com/pascale-gordon-08/COMP3901_Bookworm.git